A Leading Breast Augmentation Surgeon

 - Trans-Umbilical Technique: Incisions are made through the belly button.

 What Makes Breast Augmentation with Dr. Brandow Different?

-Dr. Brandow performs breast augmentation using the trans-axillary technique, which he has perfected over his decades of experience as a leading breast surgeon.
+Dr. Brandow performs breast augmentation using the trans-axillary technique, which he has perfected over his decades of experience as a leading breast augmentation surgeon.
 During trans-axillary breast augmentation, your breast implants are inserted through tiny, one-inch incisions hidden in the armpit.
 Dr. Brandow will place breast implants either above or beneath your pectoral muscle, depending on your desired outcome, for the most natural-looking results.
-In general, larger implants are typically placed above the muscle, while smaller implants are placed beneath your pectoral muscle.
+In general, larger implants are typically placed above the muscle, while smaller ones are placed beneath your pectoral muscle.
 The trans-axillary breast augmentation method is an innovative technique of placing breast implants; this method can result in virtually no visible scarring and the most natural-looking results.

 Dr. Brandow’s decades of plastic surgery experience and international training give him a unique perspective and understanding of the human anatomy.
 Dr. Brandow has trained with some of the most renowned plastic surgery pioneers, including Dr. Ivo Pitanguy.
-Dr. Brandow approaches breast augmentation from an artistic standpoint – focusing on achieving natural-looking, yet remarkable results that meet the needs of each individual patient undergoing breast implant surgery in the Philadelphia area.
+Dr. Brandow approaches breast augmentation from an artistic standpoint – focusing on achieving natural-looking, yet remarkable results that meet the needs of each individual patient undergoing breast augmentation surgery in the Philadelphia area.